KomaEc/Cm/README.md

 ## Programming Paradigm
 * Generic.
 This compiler has a generic interface to data flow problem using OCaml module system.
 It is easy to extend.
 * Visitor Pattern.
-In the intermediate representation and control flow graph, thie compiler uses visitor pattern to traverse abstract syntax tree, graph, etc. This part makes use of OCaml object system.
-Using object to represent system makes it easy to record state while traversing.
+In the intermediate representation and control flow graph, this compiler uses visitor pattern to traverse abstract syntax tree, graph, etc. This part makes use of OCaml object system.
+Using object to represent visitor makes it easy to record state while traversing.

-## Currently
+## Workflow
-With an input C file, the compiler transforms the source file into an AST, and performs sementic checks.
-After the semantics checking, the compiler will transform the original program into an intermediate representation Mimple.
-The result will be printed to the standard output channel.
+* Lexing and Parsing
+* Sementic Checking (type checking, early live analysis)
+* Translating to IR
+* Optimizing (partial redundancy elimination, propagation + dead code elimination)
+* Translating to lua bytecode

 ## Semantics Checking
 The `semant.ml` file checks def-before-use, variable initialization (not include field initialization), type and proper return.
 For a sequence of statements, when checking proper return, if some statement already returns, the statements behind it can have arbitrary return semantics (since we really don't care about it).